n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Clockify/README.md

 ### 2. Clockify node (create: project)

-This node will create a private project with a custom color and note in Clockify.
+This node will create a private project with a custom color and note for the project in Clockify.

 1. First of all, you'll have to enter credentials for the Clockify node.
 You can find out how to do that [here](../../../credentials/Clockify/README.md).
 2. Select the ***Workspace ID*** from the dropdown list.